Use code KB4KDO0L9 to receive a 10% recurring discount on any server.

 Determine Number of Concurrent Users

 CPU load will vary greatly depending on the number of concurrent users on the server.
-While 1 website may run on cPanel with a single 2.0GHz core, if you plan on hosting 1000 sites on one server, you will need to extrapolate the recommended CPU requirements accordingly.
+While one website may run on cPanel with a single 2.0GHz core, if you plan on hosting a thousand sites on one server, you will need to extrapolate the recommended CPU requirements accordingly.

 If you have many users on a server, you may find it to be more economical to split the CPU load between several servers rather than try to fit all of your users on one server.

 Based on your current growth rate, you may have some idea how many concurrent users will need to be accommodated by the server in 3-6 months.
 Make sure to choose a CPU that can handle this growth unless you plan on adding more servers in the future to handle new users.
 While your decision on which CPU to choose is likely one of the most important, you will also want to look at other components when considering future growth.
 This includes items such as graphics processor, cache requirement (the L3 cache feeds the L2 cache, which feeds the L1 cache, which feeds the processor), the level of support you will require from your solutions provider, and price.

 If the previous steps haven't guided you towards a concrete CPU choice, you should consider booking a free server consultation.
 Our server experts help personal and business users choose the right server CPU for their needs every day.
 They will listen to your requirements and help you choose a server that will perform well for you based on your needs, combined with their years of experience.
 They will help you compare the various models within the series to ensure the right fit for you.

 Since every project is unique, there is no one best server CPU.
 Review these descriptions of our popular dedicated server CPUs to find one that fits your needs and budget.
 Each of these systems come with a variety of features and all support ECC Memory.